Meet Michelle: 10 Questions

 Each time I sit down with a new co-author, I know exactly why I’m there—to serve as a compassionate guide.
 It can be quite challenging to sort through the raw material of one’s story and pull out the experiences that should end up on the page.
 My intention is to make that process as comfortable as possible for my co-author.
 Asking the right questions—and then listening for the answers that could become part of a mesmerizing narrative—is one of the things I most love doing.

 5. During your media career, have you gotten much academic prep?

 For sure.
 I first studied English and journalism at Biola University in Los Angeles, followed by that stint at the Columbia Publishing Course.
 Later, I returned to dorm life to complete a master’s degree in educational psychology at Harvard University.

-I’ve also squeezed in other useful coursework—a summer continuing education course in religion/philosophy at Oxford University; Arabic lessons in Marrakech; a Greek course in Athens; and finally, amid an irresponsible amount of crème fraîche, a French program at the Sorbonne in Paris.
+I’ve also squeezed in other useful coursework—a summer continuing education course in religion/philosophy at Oxford University; Arabic lessons in Marrakech; and amid an irresponsible amount of crème fraîche, a French continuing education course at the Sorbonne in Paris.

 6. In between making editors’ lives easier, how do you spend your time?